jaredraycoleman/Southaven/Session Recaps/Session 12 - The Emerald Heist.md

   of Zahir Tariq, but the Black Thorns blasted a tunnel through the vault wall, rescuing the party just in time.
 ---
 After escaping the crypt beneath the ossuary, the party returned to the Thistle home to regroup.
-There, they shared their findings about the mysterious hammer—how it was identified by cultists and relocated to Lusteris' most secure vault.
-In response, Velara and the Thistles revealed a dangerous secret: they had been sheltering fugitives, including none other than **Lyrian Brightwind**, the former High Banker of Lusteris, ousted by **Eirik Ravenskald** in a sham election.
+There, they shared their findings about the mysterious hammer—how it was identified by cultists and relocated to [[Lusteris]]' most secure vault.
+In response, [[Velara Kael|Velara]] and the Thistles revealed a dangerous secret: they had been sheltering fugitives, including none other than [[Lyrian Brightwind]], the former High Banker of Lusteris, ousted by [[Eirik Ravenskald]] in a sham election.

-The party met Lyrian—a young, striking half-elf—who revealed the location of the access amulet needed to enter the Emerald Bank's most secure vault, where the Hammer of Elandria presumably lay.
+The party met Lyrian—a young, striking half-elf—who revealed the location of the access amulet needed to enter the [[Emerald Bank]]'s most secure vault, where the Hammer of [[Elandria]] presumably lay.
 The group agreed to infiltrate the Emerald House to retrieve it.

 Disguises and deception were the tools of the day.
-With hoods drawn and **Momeline** hidden in a cart, the party entered the shopping district unnoticed.
-Then, they blended in with commoners visiting the Emerald House for tours. **Lirielle** used _Disguise Self_ to impersonate a generic noblewoman, Momeline as posed as Lirielle and **Dravencoles**' daughter, while **Ferinthria** acted as a hooded servant.
-They intimidated guards into granting them access to the **Emerald Suite**, then advanced to the main office.
+With hoods drawn and [[Momeline Sweetwater|Momeline]] hidden in a cart, the party entered the shopping district unnoticed.
+Then, they blended in with commoners visiting the Emerald House for tours. [[Lirielle]] used _Disguise Self_ to impersonate a generic noblewoman, Momeline posed as Lirielle and [[Dravencoles]]' daughter, while [[Ferinthria Everflame|Ferinthria]] acted as a hooded servant.
+They intimidated guards into granting them access to the Emerald Suite, then advanced to the main office.
 Ferinthria rendered Momeline invisible, distracting a guard with a feigned interest in the office's layout, while Lirielle "accidentally" dropped her scarf.

 Once alone, Momeline discovered the **jade-inlaid safe** hidden behind a painting.
 As the lock clicked and a magical timer began, she recalled a comment from Eirik about the number 34.
 With just four seconds left, she cracked the safe.
 Inside was the amulet.